 All young people should have access to dance, regardless of where they live or their family’s income.
 Dance connects us, cultivates confidence and emotional intelligence.
-Walker is the poorest ward in Newcastle, so many of the young people there are unable to take part in the same activities that their peers in neighbouring wards can enjoy, which limits their opportunity in life.
+It increases physical health, and well as supporting good mental health.
+Walker is often overlooked, so many of the young people here are unable to take part in the same activities that their peers in neighbouring wards can enjoy, which limits their opportunities in life.

-No experience needed, just turn up and give it a try.
+No experience necessary, just a willingness to give it a go!

 We believe in the co-creation of work with young people and the transformative power of performance to develop confidence, be witnessed, create connections and develop leadership skills.

-In 2017 the group performed for the first time to the whole school at The Dome in Walker, the creation of this work was generously supported by John D Grassroots Fund.
+In 2017 the group performed for the first time to their whole school at The Dome in Walker, the creation of this work was generously supported by John D Grassroots Fund.

 In 2018 they performed ‘Remain The Sea’ at Dance City as part of Pulse Regional Dance Festival.
 The work was made from conversations the group had about what it feels like to leave your home country and arrive somewhere unknown.

-Images top to bottom: Helen Scott, Nadia Iftkhar, Nadia Iftkhar.
+Images top to bottom: Victoria Wai, Nadia Iftkhar, Nadia Iftkhar.
 Film: Pippa Howie